-For nearly 150 years Bradfordians have bemoaned the fact that their city lacked a through line and a rightful place on the national rail network.
+For more than 150 years Bradfordians have bemoaned the fact that their city lacked a through line and a rightful place on the national rail network.
 Prior to World War One numerous schemes were proposed to achieve this objective but none progressed.
 And yet in 2018, we anticipate the possibility that a Bradford through-line could form part of the plans for a high speed railway in the North of England.

 The following is the story of the various historic schemes for a cross town link in Bradford, taken from my book ROOM AT THE TOP which explains the origins of professional sport in Bradford and the significance of the railways…